AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 6. Get a good night’s sleep.
 Avoid drowsy driving and make sure you’re energized when you ride your motorcycle.

 7. Stay focused.
-Avoid distracted driving like answering texts, daydreaming, or talking on the phone.5
+Avoid distracted driving like answering texts, daydreaming, or talking on the phone.6

 Motorcycles in the U.S.

-Year Number of registered motorcycles in the U.S. Vehicle miles traveled (millions)
+Year Number of registered motorcycles in the U.S. Vehicle miles traveled (in millions)

 Number of Registered Motorcycles in the U.S.

-As per the most recent data from the National Safety Council, there are 8.3 million registered motorcycles in the U.S., a 14 percent increase from 2007.
-However, since 2018, the number of registered motorcycles has declined after peaking in 2017 with 8.7 million.
+As per the most recent data from the National Safety Council, there are over 9.5 million registered motorcycles in the U.S., a 34 percent increase from 2007.

 Vehicle Miles Traveled